RomanCLV/DUAV2023/README.md

 sudo apt-get install python3.7-venv python3.7-dev
 ```

-If you got the error `E: Le paquet « python3.7 » n'a pas de version susceptible d'être installée`, try this :
+If you got the error `Package 'python3.7' has no installation candidate`, try this :

 ```
 sudo apt install software-properties-common